The future of vapourizing

 I'm sure you've considered these points and made decisions based on what you feel would be a superior design.
 It impresses the hell out of me and I'm sure it meets your needs better than anything anyone else would devise.
 We have a difference of opinion about consistent temperature though.
 I don't put the same importance on it that you do.

-20. Hippie Dickie The Cube Rules!
+Hippie Dickie

 well, mine really is pulsed too, at 1000 times per second. with a (more or less) fixed upper limit.